danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/10-setting-up-nested-stack/100-lab-10-nested-stacks.md

 weight: 100
 ---

-{{% notice warning %}}
-Hi there, thank you for the interest in the CFN201 - Workshop.
-Currently the Part 02 of the workshop is under development.
-{{% /notice %}}

 ## Introduction

-Your CloudFormation template has grown considerably over the course of this workshop.
+Your CloudFormation template has grown considerably throughout this workshop.
 As your infrastructure grows, common patterns can emerge in which you declare the same components in each of your templates.

 For example, you may wish to enable Systems Manager Session Manager access to every EC2 Instance.
 Instead of copying and pasting the same IAM role configuration, you can create a dedicated template containing the IAM role for the instance.
-You can then use this template like a resource via `AWS::CloudFormation::Stack`
+You can then use this template as a resource via `AWS::CloudFormation::Stack`.

 ## Lab Overview